Jamesits/soundid-eq-converter/README.md

 This script has only been validated with a stereo (2.0) configuration because I'm poor.
 If you have a multi-channel setup, please send me an exported profile so I can test and fix the script.

+Builtin headphone profiles are not supported.
+You must use a speaker profile.

 ## Usage

 0. Create a speaker profile using SoundID Reference Measure